T0chi/SB-Giveaway-Winner-1/README.md

 **KEY NOTES**

-Key notes are the notes/hitobjects in the map that YOU MUST get a perfect combo on (get a 300 not a 100/50 or miss), to be able to pass the entire section the key notes represents.
+Key notes are the notes/hitobjects in the map that YOU MUST get a perfect combo on (get a 300 not a 100/50 or miss), to be able to pass each section the key notes represents.
 Due to limitations in storyboarding, this was the best way to decide wether you pass a section or not AND keep the data until the end of the map to calculate the total points gained.
 It can be sliders too not just circles!

 Here's a list of where the key notes are located at (timing):
 - Key note 1: 00:48:476